Vector partition functions and Kronecker coefficients: Introduction

+In this work, we use the restriction of the $Gl(nm)$-irreducible indexed by $\lambda$ to the subgroup $Gl(n)\times Gl(m)$ described by Eqn.~(\ref{ourBranching}) to compute of $\kappa_{n,m,l}$.
+We introduce a new family of coefficients (also indexed by triples of partitions) that we call the \textit{atomic Kronecker coefficients}.
+They are defined by a single vector partition function.
+As a result, they count integer points in polytopes, satisfy the saturation hypothesis \cite{Kirillov:saturation, BOR-CC}, and are described by a piecewise quasipolynomial.
+We then show how to compute the actual Kronecker coefficients from these atomic coefficients.
+We also show that, for partitions of lengths $2$, $2$ and $4$, the atomic Kronecker coefficients are an upper bound for the Kronecker coefficients.

+The atomic Kronecker coefficients share many properties with the {\em reduced Kronecker coefficients} (a family of coefficients lying between the Littlewood-Richardson coefficients and the Kronecker coefficients, defined in Section \ref{section:reduced}): They contain enough information to compute from them the value of any Kronecker coefficient as an alternating sum.
+Sometimes, the atomic Kronecker coefficients coincide with the Kronecker coefficients.
+However, the atomic Kronecker coefficients have a major advantage over the reduced Kronecker coefficients (that they share with the Littlewood--Richardson coefficients): They satisfy the saturation hypothesis, whereas the reduced Kronecker coefficients do not \cite{PakPanova2020}.

+In this paper we provide the theory and framework for computing $\kappa_{n,m,nm}$, although we focus mainly on the Kronecker function $\kappa_{2,2,4}$.
+In subsequent work (with Stefan Trandafir) we will report on an explicit implementation of the techniques developed in this paper to compute the Kronecker function $ \kappa_{2,3, 6}$.

-In this work we propose an elementary approach towards the study of the Kronecker function: We deduce the piecewise quasipolynomiality by passing through polytopes in a new way.
-To set it up, we begin in Section~\ref{sec-Polytopes} with a basic survey on polytopes and quasipolynomials.
+The structure of the paper is the following.
+We begin in Section~\ref{sec-Polytopes} with a basic survey on polytopes and quasipolynomials.
 This is sufficient to understand the mechanics of our strategy.
-The examples appearing in this section will play a major role in Section~\ref{sec-F22}.

-The key idea is to start from Cauchy's definition of the Schur function as a quotient of alternants, and then deduce a relation between Kronecker coefficients and points in a polytope.
-To illustrate the process, we start in Section~\ref{sec-F22} with the smallest nontrivial example, that in which two of the partitions have length $\le 2$.
-We provide concrete visualizations of the Kronecker functions~$\kappa_{2,2,2}$ and~$\kappa_{2,2,4}$ since the polyhedra involved are of small dimension.
-We give an explicit closed form (Theorem~\ref{7termF22Alternant}) for the Kronecker coefficients in terms of coefficients of the vector partition function $F_{2,2}.$ We also identify a \textit{single} coefficient of $F_{2,2}$ as an upper bound for the Kronecker coefficient (Theorem~\ref{thm:AtomicIsMax}).
-Our polyhedral approach plays a crucial role here.
+Our key idea is to use Eqn.~(\ref{ourBranching}) in conjunction with Cauchy's definition for Schur functions as a quotient of alternants (equivalently, the Weyl character formula for the root system $A_n$) to make explicit the relation between Kronecker coefficients and points in a polytope.